aouledissa/deep-match/docs/gradle_plugin.md

 ### Core Capabilities

-The primary responsibilities and capabilities of the `deepmatch-gradle-plugin` are:
+The primary responsibilities and capabilities of the DeepMatch Gradle plugin are:

 1.  **YAML Configuration Parsing:**
     *   The plugin automatically locates and reads your `.deeplinks.yml` file (by default, from the root of the module, e.g., `app/.deeplinks.yml`, but this is configurable).